Check logfile

 known issues.
 Configurable alarm duration limits how long matches trigger

-alerts.
+next day, no wrapper script needed.
 Requires root or sudo.

 options: